jaloughrey/Gravitational-Wave-Signals/Grav wave signals/CA2-Copy1.md

 ## Part B - The data

-#### Question 1:
+#### Part 1:
-Read in the datafile of the observed waveform Observedwaveform.csv.

-##### Solution:
-The file can simply be read using the pandas package like we did in part A.
+Our observed waveform is located in the file Observedwaveform.csv, we first need to read access this data.

 ```python